When it comes to pet grooming, achieving a polished and professional look is important, and

 with a silky coat, these shears allow groomers to create beautiful textures.
 For example, blending

-Thinning shears, on the other hand, can be used to add texture and dimension by selectively
+Thinning clippers, on the other hand, can be used to add texture and dimension by selectively

 thinning certain areas of the coat.